It’s natural for a MacBook Pro or any Mac to become warm during normal use. But, if your MacBook is running very hot, it’s probably not okay.

 Adblock Plus is an amazing plugin that works with all major web browsers including Safari, Chrome, Firefox and more.
 Once you add it, it automatically blocks web ads from displaying.
 Another perk is that it helps speed up slow Internet on your Mac.

 Unfortunately, by the time I wrote this guide, I noticed some big news sites learned this trick and blocked their plugin, asking visitors to remove it in order to view their content…ouch!
-You can find the best ad blockers from our other guide.

 6. SMC Needs to be Reset

 SMC, short for System Management Controller, is a chip in your Mac that runs many physical parts of the machine including its cooling fans.
-Typically, an SMC reset helps resolve hardware-related issues, and is harmless.
+Typically, an SMC reset helps resolve hardware-related issues and is harmless.
 See this Apple article for more indicators that your SMC might need to be reset.

 How to Fix It: Reset SMC on MacBook Pro.